 - i.
-Rental expense from the lease contract between the Parent Company and TLI. - ii.
+Rental expense from the lease contract between the Parent Company and AREIT (Formerly TLI). - ii.
 Water allocation charged by LAWC - iii.
 Billings for cellphone charges and WiFi connections with GTI. - iv.
-Building rental, leased lines, internet connections and ATM connections with ICI. - v.
-Administrative services charged by AC related to certain transactions. - vi.
-Consultations on legal matters and assistance on regulatory and legal requirements from AG Legal. - vii.
-Lease rental for staff house with BPI Asset Management and Trust Corporation. - d.
+Administrative services charged by AC related to certain transactions. - v.
+Consultations on legal matters and assistance on regulatory and legal requirements from AG Legal.

+- d.
 Revenue and expenses eliminated at the Group level follow: - i.
 Intercompany revenues mainly pertain to billings of IMI USA and IMI Japan to IMI Singapore and the Parent Company for recovery costs related to the management salaries of key management personnel under IMI ROHQ. - Expenses incurred from related party transactions include interest expense of PSi, IMI MX, STI and IMI CZ from loans granted by the Parent Company, IMI Singapore and STSN.